kamangir/bluer-sandbox/bluer_sandbox/docs/bps/mathematics.md

 # bps: mathematics

-> BLE Localization Cost Function with σ
+> ℹ️ BLE Localization Cost Function with σ

 This document defines the mathematical model used to estimate the position of a UGV based on BLE advertisements.
 Each beacon advertises its position $(x_i, y_i, z_i)$ and uncertainty $\sigma_i$ along with its transmitted power.